phguo/phguo.github.io/README.md

 ## Honors and Awards

-- 2nd Price of the 2nd National Innovation Copetition of Industrial Engineering and Lean Management, May 2019 <br>
+- 2nd Price of the 2nd National Innovation Copetition of Industrial Engineering and Lean Management, May 2019
 - Outstanding Postgraduate Student of Nanjing University of Aeronautics and Astronautics, Jul.
-2019<br>
+2019
 - 3rd Price of the 15th China Post-Graduate Mathematical Contest in Modeling, Dec.
-2018<br>
+2018
-- National Scholarship for Graduate Students by Ministry of Education \\of the P.R.C \hfill Oct.
-2018<br>
+- National Scholarship for Graduate Students by Ministry of Education of the P.R.C Oct.
+2018
 - 3rd Price of the 2018 NUAA Post-Graduate Mathematical Contest in Modeling, Jun.
-2018<br>
+2018
 - 3rd Price of the 14th China Post-Graduate Mathematical Contest in Modeling, Dec.
 2017